Lalnilawma

 Professor Lalnilawma is an academic and politician from Mizoram, India.
 He is currently the Minister of State for Rural Development, Horticulture and Public Health Engineering.
-He is the professor of Rural Development at Mizoram University.
-He was elected to the Mizoram Legislative Assembly from Tawi constituency in the 2023 general election as Zoram People's Movement candidate.
+He is also professor of Rural Development at Mizoram University.
+He was elected to the Mizoram Legislative Assembly from the Tawi constituency in the 2023 general election as a Zoram People's Movement candidate.

 Education

 Lalnilawma earned his Doctor of Philosophy in 1998 from Central Central Luzon State University in the Philippines.
 Prior to this, he completed his master's degree in Science and bachelor's degree in arts, both at Central Luzon State University and Spicer Adventist University respectively.